-This policy has been written following the guidance on good practice given by the PSHE Education Association and in various documents, the principles ones are listed below:
+This policy has been written following the guidance on good practice given by the PSHE Association and in various documents, the principles ones are listed below:

-- Relationships Education, Relationships and Sex Education and Health Education (2019) - Supplementary Guidance STE for the 21st Century (2014) - Principles of good RSE by Sex Education Forum UK - Keeping Children Safe in Education statutory Safeguarding Guidance (2016) - Equality Act (2010) - Writing your RSE Policy: Guidance from the PSHE Association
+- Relationships Education, Relationships and Sex Education and Health Education (2019) - Supplementary Guidance STE for the 21st Century (2014) - Principles of good RSE by Sex Education Forum UK - Keeping Children Safe in Education statutory Safeguarding Guidance (2024) - Equality Act (2010) - Writing your RSE Policy: Guidance from the PSHE Association

-The policy also recognises the requirement of The Every Child Matters agenda.
-It has links with the Equal Opportunities, Anti- Bullying and Child Protection and Safeguarding policies.
+The policy also recognises the principles of The Every Child Matters agenda.
+It has links with the Equal Opportunities, Prevention on Bullying and Safeguarding policies.